 How to Celebrate Veterans Day in the Classroom

 Veterans Day is a time to honor and remember the men and women who have served in the military to protect our freedom.
 In the classroom, it presents a unique opportunity to educate children about the sacrifices made by our veterans and the importance of knowing about Veterans Day and honoring our Veterans.
-Here are three meaningful activities to celebrate Veterans Day in your classroom.
+Here are three meaningful activities to celebrate Veterans Day in your elementary classroom.